PriyaMerrill/startup/README.md

 [My Notes](notes.md)

-A collaborative decision-making engine where users can log in, enter what they are struggling to decide on, propose options, receive AI-generated suggestions, and vote on their preferences.
-The top options are then displayed in real-time, helping groups quickly come to a decision after seeing the best choices.
+A collaborative decision-making engine where users can log in, enter what they are struggling to decide on, propose options, receive AI-generated suggestions, and vote on their preferences of all of the options each individual user entered.
+The top options are then displayed in real-time on each user's screen, helping groups quickly come to a decision after seeing the best choices.

-> [!NOTE]
->  If you are not familiar with Markdown then you should review the [documentation](https://docs.github.com/en/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax) before continuing.

 ## 🚀 Specification Deliverable